intikhab-h-bhat/clinic-management-system/README.md

 # clinic-management-system
-Clinic Management system with GraphQL layer as an alternate interface GraphQL type definitions and role-based permissions
+* Clinic Management system with GraphQL layer as an alternate interface Using Hot Chocolate
+* GraphQL type definitions and role-based permissions